Pulsar scintillations from corrugated reconnection sheets in the ISM: Astrophysical Picture

 \subsection{Surface Dynamics}

 We assume that the current sheet is physically thin, $\lesssim $ AU.
 Theoretically, the thickness of current sheets is not understood, so we choose this scale to be thin enough to explain the smallest scale observed structures.
 On each side the magnetic field points in a different direction.
-The change in alvenic properties gives rise to surface waves \citep{1991SoPh..133..263J, 2009GApFD.103...89J}, whose amplitude decays exponentially with the distance to the current sheet and which are mathematically analogous to deep water ocean waves.
+The change in Alv\'enic properties gives rise to surface waves \citep{1991SoPh..133..263J, 2009GApFD.103...89J}, whose amplitude decays exponentially with the distance to the current sheet and which are mathematically analogous to deep water ocean waves.
 The restoring force is due to the difference in magnetic field component projected along the wave vector.
 Like ocean waves, these waves penetrate about a wavelength into each side.
 We will be considering wavelengths of hundreds to thousands of AU whose projected wavelength is related to the observed lensing structures $\sim$several AU, so the thickness of the current sheet itself is neglible as far as the dynamics of the waves are concerned.
 Seen in projection along the aligned sheet, the projected wavelengths will be $\sim $ AU, reduced by the alignment angle $\alpha$.

 The displacements are transverse to the wave vector, and perpendicular to the sheet.
-While alvenic in nature, the surface modes possess only one polarization, unlike bulk waves.
-We speculate that this allows such modes to be long lived, since the single polarization nature protects them from the normal MHD turbulent cascade\citep{1997ApJ...485..680G}.
+While Alv\'enic in nature, the surface modes possess only one polarization, unlike bulk waves.
+We speculate such modes to be long lived, since the single polarization nature protects them from the normal MHD turbulent cascade\citep{1997ApJ...485..680G}.
 These waves resemble a flag blowing in the wind.
 Disturbances travelling along the sheet are decoupled from bulk waves.
 Being confined to a sheet, the amplitude away from a source drops as $\propto 1/r$ instead of the normal inverse square law.
 The 2-D analogy to Olber's Paradox leads to flux being dominated by the cumulative effect of far away sources, like waves on an ocean beach.
+We speculate potential sources to include shock waves, spiral arms, stellar perturbations.
 A amplitude of order $\alpha \lambda_{\rm wave}$, or about $10^{-3}$--$10^{-2}$ of the wavelength of the surface wave, is sufficient to cause the sheet to appear folded in projection; here $\lambda_{\rm wave}$ is the wavelength of the surface wave.